celery/ceps/draft/celery-5-high-level-architecture.rst

    Too many threads can cause task execution to grind down to a halt.

-If there are more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Task Queue` than what is currently the allowed maximum task concurrency we increase the current maximum by that number of tasks.
+If there are more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` than what is currently the allowed maximum task concurrency we increase the current maximum by that number of tasks.
 After this increase, there will be a configurable cooldown period during which the worker will execute the new tasks.
-After the cooldown period, if there are still more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Task Queue` than the current maximum capacity we increase the maximum concurrency exponentially by a configurable exponent multiplied by the number of increases.
+After the cooldown period, if there are still more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` than the current maximum capacity we increase the maximum concurrency exponentially by a configurable exponent multiplied by the number of increases.
 The result is rounded up.

-This process goes on until we either reach the maximum concurrency budget for that type of tasks or if the number of tasks in :ref:`draft/celery-5-high-level-architecture:Internal Task Queue` is lower than the current maximum concurrency.
+This process goes on until we either reach the maximum concurrency budget for that type of tasks or if the number of tasks in :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` is lower than the current maximum concurrency.

 If the current number of tasks is lower than the current maximal concurrency